ifabfoundation/AIND/WP-2/dl_client/README.md

 - conda o pyvenv

 ### Installing from local directory
+CAMBIA--- GRNERALE\
 Before installing the library you have to activate a Virtual Environment.
-You can use the [default](https://github.com/ifabfoundation/AIND/blob/ChiaraPifab-patch-1/README.md#--activating-the-default-virtual-envirmnemt) venv or [create](https://github.com/ifabfoundation/AIND/blob/ChiaraPifab-patch-1/README.md#--create-a-new-virtual-environment) and [activate](https://github.com/ifabfoundation/AIND/blob/ChiaraPifab-patch-1/README.md#--activate-a-virtual-environment) a new venv.
+You have to [create](https://github.com/ifabfoundation/AIND/blob/ChiaraPifab-patch-1/README.md#--create-a-new-virtual-environment) a new environment and/or [activate](https://github.com/ifabfoundation/AIND/blob/ChiaraPifab-patch-1/README.md#--activate-a-virtual-environment) venv.

 Now you can install the dl_client library
 ```bash